 Assignments can be hard enough to complete without any added distractions.
 How are you supposed to manage your time and complete that quiz when you’ve just remembered that the guitar you’ve been meaning to restring for three years is sitting in the cupboard, calling your name?
-And how could you open a textbook in a time like this, when this is the perfect opportunity to finally get around to reading War and Peace?
+And how could you open a textbook when this is the perfect opportunity to finally get around to reading War and Peace?
 Procrastination can be a killer of productivity.
 Luckily for you, Navigator has compiled a volume of handy tips all sourced from university staff and your fellow students.

 Set expectations and deadlines